← Beyond the Pitch Eliminated

 Where to Eat in DFW

-LekkerbekTexas in Dallas is the actual Dutch answer — a small spot doing oliebollen, poffertjes (mini Dutch pancakes), and the original hot-served mega stroopwafel with homemade caramel.
+LekkerbekTexas is the actual Dutch answer — a family-run operation doing oliebollen, poffertjes (mini Dutch pancakes), and the original hot-served mega stroopwafel with homemade caramel.
+Note: they operate on a pop-up/farmers-market model at 7300 Denton Hwy 377, Watauga, TX (near Fort Worth) — no fixed daily storefront, and no July 2026 dates have been confirmed as of July 4.
+Check their Facebook (@lekkerbektexas) before making any trip; they may not be popping up during the World Cup period.
 It's not a sit-down match-watching experience, more dessert-and-takeaway, but it is genuinely Dutch and run by Dutch people.
 For a proper sit-down match, The Old Monk in Knox-Henderson is the closest thing — Belgian-leaning, but Trappist beers, frites with mayo, and a soccer-friendly room.

 The Music